 - Why do Ambitious Women Have Flat Heads?

-We are working with organisations across the spectrum on discrimination or other DE&I challenges – from looking at how to enhance diversity during recruitment processes, to working on future leader programmes that discuss diversity within leadership, to our Women In Leadership programme, we are working across all.
+We are working with organisations across the spectrum on DE&I challenges – from looking at how to enhance diversity during recruitment processes, to working on future leader programmes that discuss diversity within leadership, to our Women In Leadership programme.
 If you are looking at enhancing your company culture and improving your DE&I efforts, drop us a line to hear more about how specifically we’re working with other organisations.